WaterFutures/EPyT-Flow/paper/paper.md

 # Summary

-This work introduces `EPyT-Flow`, an open-source Python package building on top of [EPyT](https://github.com/OpenWaterAnalytics/EPyT) for facilitating water distribution network (WDN) simulations.
+This work introduces [`EPyT-Flow`](https://github.com/WaterFutures/EPyT-Flow), an open-source Python package building on top of [EPyT](https://github.com/OpenWaterAnalytics/EPyT) for facilitating water distribution network (WDN) simulations.
 `EPyT-Flow` provides a high-level interface for the easy generation of hydraulic and water quality scenario data.
 Additionally, it provides access to low-level functions of [EPANET](https://github.com/USEPA/EPANET2.2) and [EPANET-MSX](https://github.com/USEPA/EPANETMSX/).
 To accelerate research in WDN management, `EPyT-Flow` provides easy access to popular benchmark data sets for event detection and localization, and an environment for developing and testing control algorithms.

 # Statement of need

 Water Distribution Networks (WDNs) are designed to ensure a reliable supply of drinking water.
 These systems are operated and monitored by humans, who are supported by software tools, including basic control algorithms and event detectors that rely on a limited number of sensors within the WDN.
 However, given the rapid population growth of urban areas, WDNs are becoming more complex to manage.
-Key tasks such as event (e.g., leakage) detection and isolation, and pump scheduling and control, are becoming more challenging due to the increasing and time-varying system uncertainty.
+Key tasks such as event detection (e.g., leakage) and isolation, and pump scheduling and control, are becoming more challenging due to the increasing and time-varying system uncertainty.
 Moreover, modeling and predicting water quality in the distribution network are becoming more challenging due to changing environmental conditions.
 Traditionally, model-based methods were used for planning and management of WDN.
-However, these may no longer be sufficient, and new AI and data-driven methods provide promising tools for tackling current and future challenges.
+However, these methods may no longer be sufficient.
+New AI and data-driven methods provide promising tools for tackling current and future challenges.

-However, currently, non-water experts such as AI researchers face several challenges when devising practical solutions for water system applications, such as the unavailability tools for easy scenario/data generation and easy access to benchmarks, that hinder the progress of applying AI to this domain.
+However, currently, non-water experts such as AI researchers face several challenges when devising practical solutions for water system applications, such as the unavailability of tools for easy scenario/data generation and easy access to benchmarks, which hinder the progress of applying AI to this domain.
 Easy-to-use toolboxes and access to benchmark data sets are extremely important for boosting and accelerating research, as well as for supporting reproducible research, as it was, for instance, the case in deep learning and machine learning where toolboxes such as [TensorFlow](https://www.tensorflow.org/) and [scikit-learn](https://scikit-learn.org/stable/) had a significant impact on boosting research.